5 ways to save energy at home

 By: Shell Energy

 30 Mar 2020

 Saving energy is important to all of us, as it’s a necessity we use daily.
-You can save energy at home in many ways through using energy efficient appliances, reducing your water usage and making a few small behaviour changes around the house.
+You can save energy at home in many ways through using energy efficient appliances and making a few small behaviour changes around the house.